Jeremy London: Early life

 London was born in San Diego, California, the son of Debbie (née Osborn), a waitress, and Frank London, a sheet metal worker.
 He was raised mainly in DeSoto, Texas.
-After divorcing Jeremy's father, his mother moved the family 13 times in six years.
+After having divorced Jeremy's father, his mother moved the family 13 times in six years.
 His identical twin brother, Jason, is older by 27 minutes and is also an actor.
 Jeremy has worked mostly in television while Jason has opted for a career in feature films.
-The two have acted alongside each other only once – in the February 3, 2003 episode of the WB's 7th Heaven, entitled "Smoking."
+The twins have acted alongside in the 2022 movie Hunt Club and in the February 3, 2003, episode of the WB's 7th Heaven, entitled "Smoking."
 They have also competed for the same role – Jeremy's first audition was for a part in the 1991 film The Man in the Moon, which Jason won, leaving Jeremy the part of his brother's stunt double.

+The twin boys had a younger sister, Dedra, who was also an actor.
+Dedra London died in a car accident in 1992 at the age of 16.

 Career

 London's first and second major television roles were playing Nathan on the critically acclaimed 1991–1993 drama series I'll Fly Away.
 His brother Jason stepped in for Jeremy for the final episode of the show.

 In 1995 he played T.S.
 Quint in Kevin Smith's second film, Mallrats.

 In 1995, he joined the cast of the Fox series Party of Five, playing Griffin Holbrook for three seasons, after serving as a recurring guest star.
 He then went on to play a young minister named Chandler Hampton on 7th Heaven from 2002 to 2004.
 His 7th Heaven character had a father with lung cancer, much like Jeremy's real-life family members.
-He has since been in many TV serials, TV movies and feature films.
+He has since acted in many television serials, television films and feature films.

 London was a cast member during the fourth season of Celebrity Rehab with Dr. Drew, which premiered on VH1 in December 2010.